alawong/ee-template/README.md

-# ee-template
+# aa-ee-template

 A template repository for a new EE.

 This repository also includes a template ansible.cfg file that will allow you to download and install collections stored within Red Hat Automation Hub, Ansible Galaxy, and the AAP Private Automation Hub.

 For Red Hat Automation Hub and Private Automation Hub, their offline authentication tokens will need to be injected into the `ansible.cfg` template file.